 “When Janie Comes Marching Home: Women’s Fight to Serve,” a display that explores the participation of women in America’s armed conflicts and their struggle to be allowed to serve in the nation’s military forces, is currently on view at Legislative Hall, located at 411 Legislative Ave. in Dover, Del.
-Note: In response to the coronavirus pandemic, Legislative Hall remains closed to the public until further notice.
-For additional information, call 302-744-4114.

 Go to the following for a full listing of exhibits and displays at the museums of the State of Delaware.